 Baroeg is an intimate venue, that can host just 350 visitors.
-This small stage has seen great names, the likes of Cradle of Filth and Within Temptation, and is still welcoming legendary bands.
-The famed Cannibal Corpse performed here recently, and Napalm Death, the godfathers of grindcore are scheduled to play in Baroeg on November 16th 2018.
+This small stage has seen great names, the likes of Cradle of Filth, Within Temptation, the famed Cannibal Corpse, and Napalm Death, the godfathers of grindcore.

 Baroeg has a richly filled program every month.
 Whether you want to hear what “Hungarian Motörhead” (Tankcsapda) sound like, are up for some progressive rock or want to listen to good old-fashioned thrash perhaps spiced up with a bit of death and heavy metal, Baroeg is the place to be.